mosip/mosip-performance-tests/commons/packetmanager/README.md

 		* If we are performing scalability testing we need to calculate throughput for 10 TPS as Value = (10 * 60 )/(Number of users)

+### Description of the scenarios

+* Get Documents (Execution): This scenario is used to get the document information of the packet.

+* Validate Packet (Execution): In this scenario packet data validation is done.

+* Search Field (Execution): This scenario is used to get specific field from packet using a rid and specific field name.

+* Search Fields (Execution): This scenario is used to get list of fields from packet using a rid and specific fields name.

+* Get Biometrics (Execution): This scenario is used to get biometrics of packet.

+* Get Audits (Execution): This scenario is used to get audit data of packet.

+* Get MetaInfo (Execution): This scenario is used to get metainfo from packet.

+* Get Tags (Execution): This scenario is used to get information related to tags attached to a packet.

+* Add Tags (Execution): This scenario is used to add tags to packet.
+Tag data can't be repeated for a particular rid or packet.

+* Update & Delate Tags (Execution): In this scenario we have 3 endpoints combined in one thread group i.e. add tag, update tag and delete tag.
+This scenariois used to add or update tags to packet.

+* Create Packet (Execution): This scenario is used to create a reg client packet using a rid.